PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Bench-Scale Setup --- Thermophysical Material Parameters

-The cone calorimeter experiment data is taken from MaCFP~\cite{macfp_matl_git}, provided by Aalto University.
-The experiments have been conducted at a radiative heat flux of 65~kW/m², without a retainer frame.
-Square samples of cast black PMMA with an edge length of 10~cm and a thickness of 0.6~cm were used.
-Heat release rates and back side temperatures, are processed similarly as described in section~\ref{subsec:methods_microscale}.
-The experiments show good repeatability, as demonstrated by the energy release in figure~\ref{fig:ConeExpAalto_err}.
-It is assumed here that the back side temperature is measured at the sample centre.
-However, it is reported that in the experiment the temperature was measured at three points: the centre (Temp\_1) and 1.5~cm to the sides (Temp\_2/3).
-With a cell size of 3.3~cm, which is the main grid resolution as explained below, and a cell at the sample centre, all of these locations fall into this centre cell.
+The second IMP step is used to determine the thermophysical parameters of the PMMA material model.
+They are determined in the bench-scale from cone calorimeter experiments.
+The cone calorimeter experiment data, provided by Aalto University, is taken from MaCFP~\cite{macfp_matl_git}.
+According to the reported information, the experiments have been conducted at a radiative heat flux of 65~kW/m², without a retainer frame.
+Square samples of cast black PMMA, with an edge length of 10~cm and a thickness of 0.6~cm, were used.
+These samples were placed onto the sample holder, atop a layer of insulating ceramic wool, with a thickness of about 2.0~cm.

+As target data for this inverse modelling step the heat release rate and the back face temperature of the sample are chosen.
+They are processed similarly as described in section~\ref{subsec:methods_microscale}.
+The experiments show good repeatability, as demonstrated by the heat release rate in figure~\ref{fig:ConeExpAalto_err}.
+Thermocouples have been placed between the insulation layer and PMMA sample to record the back face temperature of the sample.
+Temperatures have been recorded at the centre of the back face (Temp\_1) and at two opposite locations with a radial distance of 1.5~cm around the face centre (Temp\_2/3).
 Regardless of their location, most thermocouples show very similar temperature development, see figure~\ref{fig:ConeExpAalto_temp}.
-Few diverge and are rejected here.
+Few diverge and are rejected here, due to assumed sample deformation, see discussion in section~\ref{subsec:discussion_benchscale}.